FOR IMMEDIATE RELEASE:

 Police and Emergency Services

 MNR, Area, District and Provincial Response Centre

 Hamilton Region, Grand River, & Long Point Conservation Authorities

-The increasing runoff and water levels will destabilize the ice and raise the possibility of ice jam flooding.
-Residents are urged to keep themselves, children and pets well away from streams and creeks as these watercourses and their associated ice conditions will be hazardous.
+Residents are urged to keep themselves, children and pets off and well away from streams and creeks as these watercourses and associated ice conditions will be hazardous.
 Drivers are reminded there is an increased risk of water over roads and should not drive through any flooded roadway, being particularly careful at night.
 Local municipalities are advised to check for debris and ice clogging culverts, catch basins, and other storm infrastructure.

 Information on the Flood Status in the watershed and water levels within local watercourses can be found on the NPCA’s website at:

 This notice is in effect until noon Thursday, February 22nd, 2018 and will be updated as required.

 For further information contact: